 He vaguely remembered that we were related, but could not say how and gave me his mother’s number.
 In addition to being my mother’s third cousin, his mother turned out to be a former classmate of my other uncle who tragically died at 22 in 1976 and really wanted to help me with my genealogy research.
 She in turn gave me the number of her nearly 90-year-old aunt and said: “Be sure to have plenty of time when you call her.
 This lady knows everything!”

 The lady turned out to be my maternal grandmother’s second cousin and they both shared the same maiden name – Antoni.
 (As it turned out later, Antoni was only one out of three lines we are related on due to endogamy that was common in Volga German colonies.)
 My newly found 2C2R even happened to have lived in the same house as a teenage girl as my then newlywed grandparents for a short while, and she happily shared tons of new information with me .

 Finally, I’ve collected enough information about my grandmother’s side of the family to ask the members of the Volga German forum for help to follow the lines further back in time.
 And they did!
-I will be forever grateful for the help and collective input of so many amazing people on the forum!
-In the beginning I had to rely only on the information they provided to me online, but it turned out to be correct in every single case, so that I easily found all original birth and marriage records for my ancestors, when I traveled to the Engels archive in May 2018!
+I will be forever grateful for the help and collective input of so many amazing people there!
+In the beginning I had to rely only on the information they provided to me online, but it turned out to be correct in every single case, so that I easily found all original birth and marriage records for my ancestors when I traveled to the Engels archive myself in May 2018!

 HAAS FROM SCHOENDORF AND POBOCHNAYA